The Spencer Lane-Jones Trophy

 The news story of the morning before qualifying even got going was that Chris Mann, who won't mind me mentioning, I hope, that he is in his 70s had, in the early hours of the morning, tackled a thief intent on stealing the Alfa Romeo Disco Volante from the trailer parked outside Chris's house.
 Having driven this miscreant off, and undaunted, Chris and his wife, Ellie, headed down to Combe where Chris took part in 3 races, 2 in the Disco Volante and one in his wonderful 1924 Alfa Romeo RL Targa Florio.

-Conditions reminiscent of last year attended qualifying, as the track was pretty wet again.
-Nevertheless the status quo was maintained with Steve Boultbee-Brooks once again annexing pole.
-Alongside Steve on the front row, was Barry Dye's Lotus Elite with whom he was sharing not so secret weapon, ARDS instructor, Richard Fores.
-Richard had been Robin Ellis co pilot when they won outright in 2014.
-Qualifying a superb 3rd was Kevin Kivlochan in his AC Ace Bristol with the similarly powered but very starker shaped Frazer Nash Le Mans Replica of Martin Hunt which he was sharing with Patrick Blakeney Edwards.
+Conditions, reminiscent of last year, attended qualifying, as the track was pretty wet again.
+Nevertheless, the status quo was maintained with Steve Boultbee-Brooks once again annexing pole.
+Alongside Steve on the front row, was Barry Dye's Lotus Elite with whom he was sharing his not so secret weapon, ARDS instructor, Richard Fores.
+Richard had been Robin Ellis co pilot when they won outright in 2014 in Robin’s Elite.
+Qualifying a superb 3rd was Kevin Kivlochan in his AC Ace Bristol with the similarly powered but very much starker shaped Frazer Nash Le Mans Replica of Martin Hunt, sharing with Patrick Blakeney Edwards, alongside.
 They always constitute a formidable driving combo.
 The third row was occupied by Marc Gordon finding the Lotus Elite much to his liking and the always competitive Nick Matthews in his Austin Healey 100/4.
 Robin Ellis was a little further back than I expected in his Lotus Elite in 7th place but I anticipated a higher finish from him and completing the fourth row was Martyn Corfield in his Frazer Nash Le Mans Replica.
 9th was the AC Ace Bristol of Tim Pearce and rounding out the top ten was Paul Griffin who did a great job in the conditions in the Connaught, first of the FLIERS.

 The following rows were crammed with loads of wonderful cars from our favourite period.
 Paul Ziller and Mark Hoble circulated their TR2s closely together for the whole of qualifying.
 They occupied 12th and 13th, this time Paul having the edge.
 Richard Tyzack and Nick Taylor qualified the big Kellison 16th, thus allaying my fears for the time being!
 John Tewson was the first of the Frogeyes, qualifying 15th although I felt that Neil Cameron in 21st had more performance to come and Peter Bower was still finding his way in his new acquisition, down in 24th.
 Tristan Bradfield qualified Keith Hampson's Sunbeam Alpine Le Mans, 25th, Keith playing mechanic, on this occasion.
 They had passed me on the M5, with the Sunbeam on the trailer in the morning thus proving even on a motorway, I have become a potterer in old age!
 Brain Arculus was clearly keeping his powder dry down in 26th in the Giuliettta SVZ and Craig McWilliams must have been pleased that he had not qualified the little Kieft Climax last.
 That honour went to Arthur Smith -Fitchett in the Arnott Lea Francis but Arthur only did two laps so it was clearly not representative.
 It was wonderful to see these two early post war little sports racers alongside each other on the grid.